11 Things Your Dog Is Trying To Tell You

 A loud, deep bark is often one that is used to warn strangers to stay away.
 The yelping bark, on the other hand, happens when a dog is injured or in pain.
 If they are howling, it may just be something that they are doing because of their instincts that come from their wild ancestors.

-6. The Tail – There is a lot that your dog is trying to say by using their tail.
+There is a lot that your dog is trying to say by using its tail.
 If it is wagging, they are typically feeling energetic and happy.
 If the tail is tucked between their hind legs, however, it is more likely a sign that they are feeling anxious or fearful.
 When a dog has their tail erect and alert, it means that they are also being alert.
 It is used by hunting dogs to signal that prey is near but it may also be a sign of dominance in some dogs.

 If your dog is tilting their heads slightly while you are speaking to them, it may be a sign that they are trying to figure out what you are saying.
 Dogs will often mirror their parents, so it may seem as if they are showing empathy or happiness by the way they are tilting their head as well.

-9. Mouth – If a dog is calm, their snout will be relaxed and their mouth slightly open.
+If a dog is calm, its snout will be relaxed and its mouth slightly open.
 They may even try to lick you.
 If their mouth is closed or they have a clenched jaw, the dog is likely nervous.
 Some submissive dogs will yawn or lick their lips, letting you know they are under stress.

-If a dog senses danger, they may show their teeth to warn you or protect you.
+If a dog senses danger, it may show its teeth to warn you or protect you.
 Be cautious if that is the case, especially when a dog is snarling.